Don’t Buy New Skis

 Demo skis (high performance ski rentals) can be an even better score.
 They are part of every local ski shop’s inventory, are usually well-cared for by the ski techs but are no good to the merchant after the season ends.
 Sure, those universally adjustable demo bindings are clunkier than regular bindings but you can walk away with a decent pair of skis for under $200.
 Look closely at the bases to make sure you’re not buying beaters but to get skis and bindings for that price is epic.
 Bring your smartphone along for the ride so you can Google to make sure you’ve got the best price.

 If you hit local events like the Black Diamond Swap (held in October) in Salt Lake City, Utah, you could buy new skis that belonged to one of your freeskiing idols like Julian Carr or Angel Collinson.
-Skilebrities in places like Whistler, Squaw, Alta, Jackson make their living, hocking their schwag.
+Skilebrities in places like Whistler, Squaw, Alta, Jackson make their living, hocking their swag.
 Bonus.
-New this year, is the Locals Pro Sale in Park City on Sept.
-30 and SLC on Oct.
-7.
+New this year, is the Locals Pro Sale in Park City and SLC in the fall.

 Getting skis on Facebook Marketplace is cheaper than eBay and safer than Craigslist.
 Not only can you taste, touch, stroke before buying but they are a real person with a profile who’s unlikely to scam you.
 If you don’t mind buying them unseen, look at listings for cities nearest to ski destinations and ask the seller if he’ll ship.
 Just take a look at what’s on Craigslist SLC right now. eBay tends to be more expensive but you’ve got built-in fraud protection.

 If you’re a gambler, wait until your next ski trip and buy new skis when you get there.
 Depending on how well you plan, not only will you save on baggage fees, hassles, and rentals but you could potentially MAKE MONEY in the deal if you sell them after your trip.